Part 4A. Consumer and Family Advisory Committees.

 § 122C-170.
 Local Consumer and Family Advisory Committees.

-(a) Area authorities and county programs shall establish committees made up of consumers and family members to be known as Consumer and Family Advisory Committees (CFACS).
-A local CFAC shall be a self‑governing and a self‑directed organization that advises the area authority or county program in its catchment area on the planning and management of the local public mental health, developmental disabilities, and substance abuse services system.
+(a) Area authorities shall establish committees made up of consumers and family members to be known as Consumer and Family Advisory Committees (CFACS).
+A local CFAC shall be a self-governing and a self-directed organization that advises the area authority in its catchment area on the planning and management of the local public mental health, intellectual and developmental disabilities, substance use disorder, and traumatic brain injury services system.

 Each CFAC shall adopt bylaws to govern the selection and appointment of its members, their terms of service, the number of members, and other procedural matters.
-At the request of either the CFAC or the governing board of the area authority or county program, the CFAC and the governing board shall execute an agreement that identifies the roles and responsibilities of each party, channels of communication between the parties, and a process for resolving disputes between the parties.
+At the request of either the CFAC or the governing board of the area authority, the CFAC and the governing board shall execute an agreement that identifies the roles and responsibilities of each party, channels of communication between the parties, and a process for resolving disputes between the parties.

 (b) Each of the disability groups shall be equally represented on the CFAC, and the CFAC shall reflect as closely as possible the racial and ethnic composition of the catchment area.
 The terms of members shall be three years, and no member may serve more than three consecutive terms.
 The CFAC shall be composed exclusively of:

-(1) Adult consumers of mental health, developmental disabilities, and substance abuse services.
+(1) Adult consumers of mental health, intellectual and developmental disabilities, substance use disorder, and traumatic brain injury services.

-(2) Family members of consumers of mental health, developmental disabilities, and substance abuse services.
+(2) Family members of consumers of mental health, intellectual and development disabilities, substance use disorder, and traumatic brain injury services.

 (c) The CFAC shall undertake all of the following:

-(1) Review, comment on, and monitor the implementation of the local business plan.
+(1) Review, comment on, and monitor the implementation of the contract deliverables between area authorities and the Department of Health and Human Services.

 (2) Identify service gaps and underserved populations.